erigontech/erigon/docs/readthedocs/source/etl.rst

 Then we can use this data to know the progress the ETL transformation made.

-You can also specify `ExtractStartKey` and `ExtractEndKey` to limit the nubmer of items transformed.
+You can also specify `ExtractStartKey` and `ExtractEndKey` to limit the number of items transformed.